falkhazam/ece143_final_project/README.md

 ### Week 1
 - [x] Make private Github repository for easy group work
 - [x] Figure out which modules would help us the most
-- [ ] Data allocation (select datasets, write code to import data into best format to work with)
+- [X] Data allocation (select datasets, write code to import data into best format to work with)

 ### Week 2
-- [ ] Visualize data, look for trends
+- [x] Visualize data, look for trends
-- [ ] Find best sections of data to focus on for the presentation
+- [x] Find best sections of data to focus on for the presentation

 ### Week 3
+- [ ] Plot global temperature at various depths
+- [ ] Plot average temperature vs latitude
+- [ ] Plot average temperature vs depth
-- [ ] Plot data spatially
+- [ ] Plot temperature vs time on the California Coast
-- [ ] Plot data temporally
+- [ ] Plot interpolation of currents from buoy displacement
-- [ ] Finalize plots and visuals for presentation
+- [ ] Make presentation